 It is always a good idea to “give your Executor a hand” by developing and creating a comprehensive Estate Plan while you're still living that will help to specifically set forth your personal wishes and also document the vital and diverse financial information your family will need to have at the ready after your death.

 The lawyers at American Wills & Estates help both Executors and Administrators ensure that the wishes of their loved one are carried out and fulfilled.
 We have been assisting clients throughout Western Pennsylvania for over 25 years.
-Contact American Wills & Estates today for a free consultation at 412-381-7370 or by using our simple online inquiry form.
+Contact American Wills & Estates today for a free consultation at 412-381-7370 or by using our online inquiry form.